 20th February 2018

-The new album is shaping up nicely and there should be a bit of 'tweeking' over the next few weeks to get it ready, hopefully, for some kind of launch in the middle of March.
+The new album is shaping up nicely and there should be a bit of 'tweeking' over the next few weeks to get it ready, hopefully, for some kind of launch by the end of May.

 1st December 2017

 That's the website shake-upg done, all lyrics for current albums now available, just click on the albums and scroll down to find songs.

 I've started to record a new album of songs - to be called 'It Takes All Kinds'.

 I'm working with Patrick Bullen who is not only an extremely accomplished musician, but also an inspiration and a great sound engineer.
 So far, we've got the bones of four tracks down and fairly clear ideas about the rest.

 It Takes All Kinds.
 The title track, which began as a reflection on social media during campagns about elections and referenda, is more broadly a wish for tolerence and sanity.

 Duncan And Brady.
 This is based on real events and provides insights into a distant place and time.
 I've arranged a traditional song and created additional verses to get closer to the truth about institutional racism.
 Little has changed.

 Attitudes Of Men.
 Austerity politics works because the disaffected and oppressed become imprisoned in our peripheral vision.
 We should be doing better.